huntzhan/huntzhan-hugo-coder/content/posts/ml/papers.md

 [^82]: Mikolov, Tomas, et al. "Distributed representations of words and phrases and their compositionality." *Advances in neural information processing systems*.
 2013.
 [^83]: Mai, Florian, Lukas Galke, and Ansgar Scherp.
 "CBOW Is Not All You Need: Combining CBOW with the Compositional Matrix Space Model." *arXiv preprint arXiv:1902.06423* (2019).
 Review: https://openreview.net/forum?id=H1MgjoR9tQ
 [^84]: Conneau, Alexis, et al. "What you can cram into a single vector: Probing sentence embeddings for linguistic properties." *arXiv preprint arXiv:1805.01070* (2018).

+[^85]: Gu, Jiatao, et al. "Incorporating copying mechanism in sequence-to-sequence learning." *arXiv preprint arXiv:1603.06393* (2016).APA
+[^86]: Meng, Rui, et al. "Deep keyphrase generation." *arXiv preprint arXiv:1704.06879* (2017).
+[^87]: Schnabel, Tobias, et al. "Evaluation methods for unsupervised word embeddings." *Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing*.
+2015.APA
+[^88]: Levy, Omer, Yoav Goldberg, and Ido Dagan.
+"Improving distributional similarity with lessons learned from word embeddings." *Transactions of the Association for Computational Linguistics* 3 (2015): 211-225.
+[^89]: Arora, Sanjeev, et al. "A latent variable model approach to pmi-based word embeddings." *Transactions of the Association for Computational Linguistics* 4 (2016): 385-399.
+[^90]: Arora, Sanjeev, et al. "Linear algebraic structure of word senses, with applications to polysemy." *Transactions of the Association of Computational Linguistics* 6 (2018): 483-495.